DiddiLeija/DiddiLeija/README.md

 and the Python projects.
 I'm ready to collaborate!

+I'm a [PSF member](http://python.org/users/DiddiLeija) and a Python follower.

 Some data about me:

 - :telescope: I’m currently working on Python packaging and GUIs.